-G. Identification Cards
+F. Identification Cards

-The Tribal Gaming Agency shall require all Gaming Employees to carry on their person at all times identification cards issued by the Tribal Gaming Agency which include the Gaming Employee's photo, first name, an identification number unique to the individual's tribal license, a Tribal seal or signature, and a date of expiration.
+The Tribal Gaming Agency shall require all Gaming Employees to wear, in plain view, identification cards issued by the Tribal Gaming Agency which include the Gaming Employee's photo, first name, an identification number unique to the individual's Tribal license and/or State Certification, a Tribal seal or signature, and a date of expiration.

 VI.
-TRIBAL LICENSING AND STATE REGISTRATION
+LICENSING AND CERTIFICATION PROCEDURES